 A demonstration of a race condition

-As an example, let’s create a shared variable
+As an example, let’s create a shared Python variable called

 a, with a value of 2:

 a = 2

 Now suppose we have two threads, thread_one and thread_two.
 They perform the following operations:

 If thread_one is able to access

 a first and thread_two second, the result will be:

 - a = 4 * 3,